cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 * `$post[MDCMS_POST_TITLE]`: Title of a post
 * `$post[MDCMS_POST_EXCERPT]`: A brief description to a post

-## Best Practices
+## Best Practices to Write a mdcms Theme

 ### Avoid Namespace

-The rounter of mdcms views these required functions as global ones.
-Therefore, don't add any namespace in these functions.
+Rounter of mdcms views these required functions as global ones.
+Therefore, don't add any namespace in required  functions.

 ### Load Third-Party Libraries

 You may need features other than those in the core library of mdcms.
 If you need any third-party library, you should load them in the main loader, i.e. *autoload.php* in the root path of a mdcms theme.
 Furthermore, you should write code to detect and compile you dependencies automatically.

-Here is a pseudo sample code:

-(Pending)

 ### Build Scripts for Front End Assets

-The Gulp build scripts in default theme of mdcms is not really a part of a mdcms theme.
-You may delete them, adding your own build scripts for the front end stacks of your theme.
+The Gulp build scripts in *default* theme of mdcms is not a required part of a mdcms theme.
+You may delete them, adding your own build scripts for front end stacks of your theme.
 Automate your compilation so that you can invoke the whole process in a single command.